AntonCherniak/Labs/README.md

 # Labs
-There are labs for course of studing java
+There are labs for java studing course